rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/thrift-forwarder.md

 ## Short Way

-As it turns out, we've been talking about a component that already does what we want- `TMultiplexedProcessor`; it receives a message, processes the service header and forwards it to a registered processor.
+As it turns out, we've mentioned a component that already does what we want- `TMultiplexedProcessor`; it receives a message, processes the service header and forwards it to a registered processor.

-Inside `ProcessAsync()`:
+Inside `TMultiplexedProcessor.ProcessAsync()`:
 ```csharp
 // Create a new TMessage, removing the service name
 var newMessage = new TMessage(